AndrasKovacs/smalltt/README.md

-For example, if we do `check`-ing, the checking type can be headed by a top-level definition, so we have to compute it until we hit a rigid head symbol, to see whether it's a Pi type or not.
+For example, if we do `check`-ing, the checking type can be headed by a top-level definition, so we have to compute it until we hit a rigid head symbol, to see whether it's a Pi type.
 This computation yields a new value which is more reduced than what we started with.
 But we don't want to throw away either of these values!
 The original version is usually smaller, hence better for printing and meta solutions, the forced version is more efficient to compute with, since we don't want to redo the same forcing later.

 ### Eta-short meta solutions